promised-ai/redpoll-website/content/blog/ds-death-spiral.md

         <img src="/img/workflows/standard-04.png" style="max-width: 190px;">
     </div>
     <div class="col-xs-12 col-sm col-right">
-        <p>Then you choose from one of infinite machine learning models, each with numerous parameter settings and innumerable potential add-ons and tweaks.</p>
+        <p style="font-size:150%;">Then you choose from one of infinite machine learning models, each with a legion of parameters, hyperparameters, and optional add-ons..</p>
     </div>
 </div>